fac-12/homesafe/README.md

 * I want to be able to register or login securely
 * I want to be able to see a list of organised pickups

+## Tech Stack
+Express server, handlebars, and a postgreSQL database.

 #### How to build the app
 Our app uses the following devDependencies
 * babel-watch